 If you have still time for the PMP exam, spend your last days by going over your notes.
 Get a good sleep before the day of the PMP exam, and go to the PMP exam center to finalize your PMP study.

-PMI make industry research regularly and adapts the PMP certification exam accordingly based on the changing industry dynamics.
+PMI makes industry research regularly and adapts the PMP certification exam accordingly based on the changing industry dynamics.
 For instance, more than 10 years ago, most of the corporate organizations were preferring waterfall project management methodology.
 However, most of the organizations shifting agile methodologies in recent years.

-Based on the changing industry dynamics and what organizations expect from project managers, PMI will be changing PMP exam in 2020 as well.
-We have prepared a detailed post about what is changing in PMP exam and how you should be prepared for the changes.
+Based on the changing industry dynamics and what organizations expect from project managers, PMI will be changing the PMP exam in 2021 as well.
+We have prepared a detailed post about what is changing in the PMP exam and how you should be prepared for the changes.
 If you are looking to get your PMP certification, it is better to get it before the next PMP exam changes.

 Frequently Asked Questions About PMP Study Plan